junobuild/examples/rust/assertions/README.md

 # Assertions

-A sample app that showcases a simple assertions.
+A sample app that showcases a simple serverless function assertion developed in Rust.

 ## What to expect